SiddhantSinha19/LSTM_SentimentClass/README.md

 # SentiSid
+This is Sentiment Classification task using LSTM architecture of RNN

 This model uses pre-trained gloVe embeddings of 4,00,000 words.
 Embeddings can be downloaded from my google drive link: https://drive.google.com/open?id=1SBeozSxq8WqzSL5hOxEkc-qPOoDE0ziR .
 Save embeddings in the same folder as the model code.
 Also download the utils.py file and have it in the same folder as model's code